-However, the simple fact of the matter is that meditation apps do not work like actual, proper meditations.
+However, meditation apps do not work like actual, proper meditations.
 Yes, they are relaxing and certainly could help you unwind after a hard day’s work.
-But they are not capable of bringing the same amount of benefits of proper meditations.
+But they are not capable of bringing the same number of benefits of proper meditations.

-Not only this, it is quite simply impossible for guided meditations to replace proper practice.
+Not only this, but it is also quite simply impossible for guided meditations to replace proper practice.

 Most meditation apps ask you to listen to someone’s voice while you meditate.
 Unfortunately, this is at odds with the actual science of meditation.

 I’d like to explain why, and to do so I need to explain the principles of meditation.

 The core principle of most meditation techniques is that we focus the mind 100% on a specific object, such as the breath.